-Your doctor can provide specific recommendations based on your unique situation, but, in general, the following timeline and tips will help you recover quickly and safely from ACL surgery.
+Your doctor can provide specific recommendations based on your unique situation, but in general, the following timeline and rehabilitation tips may help you recover as quickly and safely as possible from ACL surgery.

 ACL Surgery Recovery Timeline